stockHuman/Milieux/theme/readme.md

 - [x] `Template/Home` Twitter icon doesn't work
 - [x] `Plugins` Yoast SEO box hovering over the editing panel in admin view
 - [x] `Plugins` there are some weird page formatting bugs throughout admin view w/ Yoast
-- [ ] `Safari` Interactivity in Safari 9.9 // Do we support this?
+- [x] `Safari` Interactivity in Safari 9.9 // Do we support this?
+No.
-- [ ] `Modules` Events Module displays date in inccorect order / does not respond to order changes
+- [ ] `Modules` Events Module displays date in incorrect order / does not respond to order changes

 2. make social media block
 3. nav issues